luciensadi/HellCoreTheta/README.md

 # HellCoreTheta
 Source code for the HellCoreTheta project, a fork of HellCore, which is in turn a fork of LambdaMOO.

-This particular fork of the HellCore server includes various additions I've come to find useful over the years, for a complete or possibly incomplete list of changes, see the additions section.
+This particular fork of the HellCore server includes various additions I've come to find useful over the years. for a complete or possibly incomplete list of changes, see the additions section.

 ## Dependencies: